nicholaseager/nicholaseager.github.io/_posts/2022-08-07-how-to-hike-the-manaslu-circuit.markdown

 | 15    | Samagaon to Samdo                                      | (8km / 350m)           |
 | 16    | Samdo to Larka Pass Viewpoint to Samdo                 | (22km / 2000m)         |
 | 17-21 | Return from Samdo to Sotikhola                         | (102km / 4200m)        |

+Your Manaslu Circuit itinerary can be as flexible as you want.
+There are tons of side trips you can choose from, or you can choose to rest somewhere for an extra few days if your schedule allows.
+Due to deep (1m+) snow in Larka pass, we decided to turn back at the end instead of continuing to Bhimtang and finishing in Syange.
+Even so it was such an amazing experience and I hope yours will be too!

 ## Cost